How to return multiple values in Python

 Height: 1080

-• This technique, known as tuple unpacking, requires the number of variables on the left to exactly match the number of values the function returns.
+• It requires the number of variables on the left to exactly match the number of values in the returned tuple.

 Using list for variable number of return values